rei/rei-cedar-tokens/README.md

 #### Categories

-> Categories need to be attached to **both** foundations and tokens (due to limitations of style-dictionary resolve order.
+> Categories need to be attached to **both** options and tokens (due to limitations of style-dictionary resolve order.
 [This may change in the future](https://github.com/amzn/style-dictionary/issues/208))

 Categories define how style-dictionary should transform values between platforms.